shasha101/settings-backup/README.md

 # settings-backup
-Repo for backing up configuration settings.
+Repo for backing up configuration settings and storing scripts for abit of automation in mundane tasks...